Viatorus/emio/docs/API.md

 Use `is_formattable_v<Type>` to check if a type is formattable.

 A formatter exists of one optional function `validate` and two mandatory functions `parse` and `format`.
-If `validate` is not present, `parse` must validate the format string.
+If `validate` is not present, `parse` must validate the format spec string.

 A custom formatter for the class `foo` could be implemented like this: